blackcat91/hotpick-react/README.md

-# Getting Started with Create React App
+# Getting Started with HotPick App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created as a demonstration.

+# Please do not use the data generated as financial advice!

+Data from IEX is test data.
+You can use it using your own token if you like.

 ## Available Scripts